Bachelor of Arts in Political Science

 - Demonstrate critical thinking skills and proficiency in expressing complex ideas and arguments through writing, proficiency in political research and analysis, an ability to conduct basic empirical analysis in political topics, and an ability to do textual exegesis in written work.

-- In their senior culminating experience, students demonstrate ability to develop thoughtful and persuasive research projects of their own, in an area of political science.
+- In their senior culminating experience, students demonstrate an ability to develop thoughtful and persuasive research projects of their own in an area of political science.

 Core Requirements (19 units)